gillet-thomas/G3D-ViT/README.md

 ### Results and Observations

 The 3D ViT successfully achieved 100% classification accuracy (90%+ on validation dataset) on the mock dataset.
-Interestingly, a smaller ViT configuration tended to yield better interpretability results probably because of the shorter gradient path facilitating stronger signal flow.
-However, for consistency and fidelity with prior work, the default configuration from lucidrains' 3D ViT was retained: an embedding dimension of 1024, MLP dimension of 2048, 8 attention heads, and 6 transformer blocks.
+Tests revealed that a smaller ViT configuration tended to yield better interpretability results probably because of the shorter gradient path facilitating stronger signal flow.
+However, for consistency and fidelity with prior work, the **default configuration from lucidrains' 3D ViT was retained**: an embedding dimension of 1024, MLP dimension of 2048, 8 attention heads, and 6 transformer blocks.

 <table align="center" style="border-collapse: collapse;">
   <tr>